-Monument Valley Scenic Drive: Best Stops & Info (+Map & Tips for Your Visit)
+Monument Valley Scenic Drive: Best Stops, Map & Tips for Your Visit

-But what to expect when visiting Monument Valley Scenic Drive?
-What to see and what are the best stops on the scenic loop?
-Can you do it in a regular car or do you need to book a jeep tour?
-And how much time should you plan for a visit here?
+But what should you expect when visiting?
+What are the best stops along the Monument Valley Scenic Loop?
+Can you do it in a regular car, or do you need a guided jeep tour?
+And how much time should you plan?

-We recently visited the area and did the Monument Valley Scenic Drive on a road trip between the Grand Canyon and Antelope Canyon.
-In this guide, we share our experience, photos, map, frequently asked questions, and all the practical information we wish we had known before our trip.
+We visited Monument Valley on a road trip between the Grand Canyon and Antelope Canyon.
+In this guide, we share our experience, the best stops along the scenic drive, photos, a map, frequently asked questions, and all the practical information we wish we had known before our trip.

-Good to know: The Monument Valley Scenic Drive is a 15-mile (27 km) dirt road that brings you to some of the nicest places in the heart of Monument Valley.
-This is a loop drive and a big part of it is a one-way road.
+Good to know: The Monument Valley Scenic Drive is a 17-mile (27 km) dirt road that takes you to some of the most beautiful spots in the heart of Monument Valley.
+It’s a loop drive, and much of it is one-way.

-In this article, we share all the best places to see on the Monument Valley Scenic Drive, together with pictures of each site.
-At the end of this article, you can also find all kinds of helpful information and tips for your visit.
+In this guide, you’ll find a quick overview of the best places to see along the Monument Valley Scenic Drive, with photos of each stop.
+At the end of the article, you’ll also find practical information and tips for your visit.

 These are the best stops and places to see on the Monument Valley Scenic Drive: